 where we have abreviated derivatives with respect to u with the "" symbol.
-This equation, and the modified Bernoulli equation (14) are now two coupled non-linear equations.
-In order to solve them, we use, the modified Bernoulli equation to approximate $\chi'(u)$ and its higher derivatives in terms of the surface function $\eta(u)$.
-Equation (14) becomes approximately:
+This equation, and the modified Bernoulli equation (17) which can be slightly rearranged are now two coupled non-linear equations.
+In order to solve them, we make further approximations in terms of the expected magnitudes of the terms.
+Linear terms and lower derivatives are assumed to be larger than nonlinear terms and higher order derivatives.
+We also want to express the equations in terms of the surface function $\eta(u)$ .
+The Bernoulli Equation (20) is thus approximated by